 During Holy Week the Chaldean Patriarchate of Babylon held a 140 kilometer Peace March “open to Christians and Muslims”, to ask for the gift of peace and an end to all violence in the Middle East.
 The route started in Ankawa (suburb of Erbil) and ended in Alqosh, a city abandoned by its Christian inhabitants when it was occupied by Daesh in the summer of 2014.

-“I will lead the march,” the prelate said as he spoke to AsiaNews about his Church’s intentions for upcoming start of Lent in the interest of peace, rapprochement and dialogue.
-The walk will provide a “great occasion for unity,” and represents a common front against the violence and bloodshed that have scarred the country and the region.
+“I will lead the march,” said Chaldean Patriarch Mar Raphael Louis Sako as he spoke about his Church’s intentions to promote peace, rapprochement and dialogue.
+The March provided a “great occasion for unity,” and represented a common front against the violence and bloodshed that have scarred the country and the region.
 Over 100 people took part in teh Walk, many of them Iraqis but also people from other countries.

 Lent is a time of peace and Christians are duty-bound to renew their commitment to peace and reconciliation.
 They should not come under the influence “of a tribal mind-set that feeds on revenge”.
-“There is no forgiveness when everyone tries to take the law into his own hands.
+Sako stated “There is no forgiveness when everyone tries to take the law into his own hands.
 It is up to us to open our eyes to the importance of peace, dialogue and coexistence.”

 “Something is moving in Iraq. [. . .]
 Finally, people are choosing to build bridges rather than put up barriers.
 Prominent politicians and religious leaders have spoken out against a sectarian mind-set, and speak openly in favour of the separation of state and religion, a civic regime that guarantees citizenship to all” continued Sako.